Scrap My Caravan London — Paid Collection Across All 32 Boroughs

 How much does it cost to scrap a caravan in London?

-Usually nothing — you receive payment.
-Touring caravans start from £250; statics from £1,700.
+Touring caravans start from £350; statics from £1,800 — that's what you pay for collection and disposal.
 The final figure depends on size, condition, and access specifics at your London address.

 Will scrap yards in London take a caravan?